decentralized-identity/crypto-wg/work_items/cbb_provenance_log.md

 identifying the location the anchoring data resides and the data necessary to prove that the provenance log is included.

+Provenance logs are intended to be a generalized form of a linked list data structure that uses cryptographic primitives to ensure integrity with a strong cryptographic link to a crontroller of the log.
+There are many examples of systems that use similar concepts: blockchains (e.g. Bitcoin), messaging platforms (e.g. Secure Scuttlebutt), and revision control systems (e.g. Git).
+Having an abstract data model for a general and extensible provenance log is a big step towards interoperability across crypto-systems that use them.

+This is similar to the standard for email messages.
+There is an abstract model for email that includes headers, body, and also multi-part messages and attachments.
+There are IETF standards that define the encoding of those messages and the protocols for transmitting them.
+This work item seeks to establish similar standards for provenance logs so that we normalize on what a secure record of history looks like.
+Because it is impossible to enumerate all possible use cases, the data model for provenance logs is extensible with the standard only covering core concepts (e.g. hash linking, policy-as-code, associated data tracking, key rotations, and anchoring for trust across trust domains).

 ## Work Item Owners
 - Dave Huseby (@dhuseby, dave@cryptid.tech, CryptID Technologies, Inc)
 - Hopefully somebody else :)